|

 Eowyn picked up her scimitar and examined its curved blade.
 It

 had served her well on the prison island.
-But it would be silly
+But it would be silly,

-I will take it downstairs.
+I shall take it downstairs.

 She wrapped it in its silken cover, tucked itcarefullyunder